oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

     ![](./images/ssh-compute2.png "ssh-into-compute")

+## Task 2: Install MySQL Community Edition in your on-prem environment

-19. Once you have your system/environment ready, download **MySQL Community Edition** on it
+1. Once you have your system/environment ready and are logged in using SSH, download **MySQL Community Edition** on it
     ```bash
     <copy>sudo yum install mysql-server -y</copy>
     ```